drew-mcl/poc/README.md

    - Pick a gRPC method
    - Execute with arguments

-### 3. Service Health Demo
+### 3. Service Discovery Demo

 1. Start multiple Java service instances
-2. Use `./asgard-admin discover --online-only` to see only healthy instances
+2. Use `./asgard-admin discover` to see all service instances
 3. Use interactive admin to execute functions on specific instances

 ## Troubleshooting